microsoft/health-architectures/Postman/README.md

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and you will receive a new token valid for another 60 minutes.

-## Step 6 - Test setup and practice making API calls to Azure API for FHIR
+## Step 6 - Test Postman setup and get Azure API for FHIR capabilities statement

 1) In Postman, click on `Collections` on the left, select the `FHIR Calls` collection and then select `List Metadata`.
 It should look like this example: